relativitydev/relativity-trace-documentation/docs/user_documentation.md

 ![](media/5c3b02bf2c121e73f3a3916db799b306.png)

+> **NOTE:** Replacment of the Extracted Text (application of replace data transformation) happens on a new copy of the Extracted Text (referenced as *<original_file_name>.replaced.txt*).
+Newly generated Extracted Text is referenced in a separate loadfile (`loadfile.replaced.dat`).
+In addition, `Extracted Text Size in KB` field is re-generated to accomodate the new length.  **Note, the previously generated/supplied data for `Extracted Text Size in KB` is overwritten in this case.**

 ### Deduplication Data Transformation

 Data Transformations of type *Deduplication* prevent a Data Source from importing a document if the same document already exists in the workspace.
 Only one Data Transformation of type Deduplication should be associated with each Data Source.